dupuich/misc-scripts/readme.md

 ### papers-per-ed.py

+Provides the number of editors who accept invitations to handle manuscripts.
+When a filename is provided, a file is created showing the number of manuscripts picked up by each editor

 input:

 - AE Invitation Queue

 output:

-- number of editors handling papers
+- number of editors handling manuscripts
-- file with number of papers picked up by each editor
+- file with number of manuscripts picked up by each editor

-## declines.py , get_totals.py
+### declines.py , get_totals.py

+Provides counts relating to the number of times editors indicate that they are declining invitations to handle manuscripts because they fall outside their area of expertise.

 input:

 - ONE Decines
-- number of docs queued
+- number of docs queued (found in AE Invitation Queue Summary report)

 output:

-- Total out of area declines
+- total out of area declines
-- Out of area declines per 100 docs queued
+- out of area declines per 100 docs queued
-- Papers with 6 or more out of area declines
+- manuscripts with 6 or more out of area declines
 - file with out of area declines per editor
+- percent of excessive declines (total declines not including the first 5 declines for each manuscript)

-## queue-position.py
+### queue-position.py

 input: